skillrepos/copilot-dd/codespace-labs.md

 ![testing explanation](./images/cdd179.png?raw=true "testing explanation")

 7. Let's see what the shortcut command would do.
 In the main chat interface, enter "/tests" and then Enter.
-Copilot will want to add the *@workspace* agent onto the command.
+Copilot will want to add the *@workspace* chat participant onto the command.
 Just remove the *@workspace* from the beginning of the command. **Do not hit enter yet**.
 ```
 /tests
 ```